 Fitness With a Side of Dysfunction?

 This time of year, many people are focused on fitness so it's worth taking a look at what fitness really means.
 The dictionary defines fit as "sound physically and mentally, healthy."
 Using that definition, many "fitness" routines fall short of the goal.
-If you don't enjoy running and dread every workout, you're probably falling short of the "sound mentally" portion.
+If you don't enjoy running and dread every workout, you're probably falling short of the "sound mental" portion.
 Exercise should be enjoyable, reduce stress, and leave you feeling better, not worse.

 No Pain no Gain?

 Exercise should also leave you feeling better physically.
-If you can run a good time in a 5k, but have aches and pains for days after, you're not "sound physically."
+If you can run a good time in a 5k, but have aches and pains for days after, you're not "sound physical."
 If you are increasing your PR in the squat rack, but your joint pain is increasing right along with it, you're not "sound physically" either.
 Sure, some muscle soreness and fatigue after a hard workout is normal.
 But if you're having pain that doesn't go away, sore joints, or trouble moving after exercise, you're probably developing movement dysfunction along with your fitness.

 Go back to the dictionary and you'll find that dysfunction is "impaired or abnormal functioning."
 So movement dysfunction is impaired or abnormal movement.
-When someone has a movement problem like a sore joint, limited range of motion, or strength loss the brain finds a way to get the body to do what it wants.
+When someone has a movement problem like a sore joint, limited range of motion or strength loss the brain finds a way to get the body to do what it wants.
 That usually means moving in a way that is less than optimal.
 For a while, it works.
-But eventually it leads to injury.
+But eventually, it leads to injury.
 As a concrete example, think of someone who has trouble bending one knee doing squats.
 When one knee bends further than the other, it will cause one side of the pelvis to drop lower than the other.
 Now that the pelvis isn't level, the spine bends towards the high side to stay balanced.
 When that one side of the pelvis drops lower than the other one, it also usually rotates.
 Now the spine has to bend to the side and twist to keep you upright.
-This works for a while, but as weight gets added to the squat, and the repetitions add up so does the risk for a back injury.
+This works for a while, but as weight gets added to the squat, and the repetitions add up so does the risk of a back injury.

-Pain during workouts, or pain and soreness that don't go away after can be warning signs of a movement dysfunction.
+Pain during workouts, or pain and soreness that don't go away after can be warning signs of movement dysfunction.
 If you're experiencing any of these, seeing your physical therapist who is a movement expert can help squash these annoying aches and pains.
-Physical therapists at Rehab United are trained to analyze movement, and figure out the root cause of problems.
+Physical therapists at Rehab United are trained to analyze movement and figure out the root cause of problems.
 They can then design an individualized program to treat the cause and correct the abnormal pattern derailing your fitness routine.
 There is no need to wait until you're injured to see your physical therapist.
 In fact, it's preferable not to.
 Getting minor problems fixed now means less pain, and not having your workouts put on hold by an annoying injury.